 FIRST have a look at the dogs we have available for adoption.
 These can been seen here on the right and the full details are given under ‘Adopt a Dog’.
 If there is a dog that you feel you would like to offer a home to, THEN:

-- Fill out our expression of interest form.
-This form is available by contacting email@example.com or it can be downloaded by clicking on KWWSPCA EXPRESSION OF INTEREST FORM and emailed to firstname.lastname@example.org
+- Fill out our expression of interest form by clicking on the following: KWWSPCA EXPRESSION OF INTEREST FORM and email to email@example.com

 - We will assess your details and see if your chosen dog would be a match for you.
 If so, we will then arrange for you to visit our shelter by appointment to meet the dog, and if you have a dog already then you should bring your dog for a meet and greet.
 All going well, you can then reserve the dog.